 example, if the plugin implements a storage engine, existing

-to create new tables for the storage engine result in tables
+attempts to create new tables for the storage engine result in

-mode has been enabled to cause an error to occur instead.
+mode is enabled to cause an error to occur instead.

-options likely will need to be omitted from the startup command.
+options likely will need to be omitted at startup.
+In

 InnoDB is the